-That letter presented similar data on cotton, soybeans, feeder cattle, crude oil, heating oil, sugar, among other commodities as well.
+That letter presented similar data on cotton, soybeans, feeder cattle, crude oil, heating oil, sugar, among other commodities as well.40

 While the current data and research indicates that speculation in the commodities markets is already too high, it is likely to increase in the near future.
-For example, misleadingly labeled "commodity index funds" are pure speculative flows and, notwithstanding negative returns due to roll costs, are often marketed with dubious claims of offering "diversification" or even a "hedge" against inflation.
-As anxiety increases over inflation, Wall Street's marketing machines are working overtime to convince investors that they need to allocate more investments to commodities - that's going to make a bad situation even worse.
+For example, misleadingly labeled "commodity index funds" are pure speculative flows41 and, notwithstanding negative returns due to roll costs, are often marketed with dubious claims of offering "diversification" or even a "hedge" against inflation.42 As anxiety increases over inflation, Wall Street's marketing machines are working overtime to convince investors that they need to allocate more investments to commodities - that's going to make a bad situation even worse.

 While Congress in the Dodd-Frank Act explicitly amended the Commodity Exchange Act to authorize position limits on any "group or class of traders" like commodity index funds, the CFTC has refused to use that authority.
-As a result, these speculative flows continue and will be increasing.
+44 As a result, these speculative flows continue and will be increasing.
 Historically High Profits Also Suggest Excess Speculation

 In addition to the facts and research showing the increasing dominance of financial speculators in the commodity markets, the recent historic profits being pocketed by the biggest commodities players also suggest speculation is driving these markets (even accounting for expected greater profits due to risk/reward dynamics in higher volatility environments and simultaneous supply and demand drivers).
-For example, Cargill, one of the four largest global commodities traders "that have dominated grain trading for a century," reported a 63% increase in profits last year, resulting in its "biggest profit in its 156-year history."
-As Bloomberg News reported, "[t]he profit boom shows the bonanza enjoyed by commodity merchants during the COVID-19 pandemic."
+For example, Cargill, one of the four largest global commodities traders "that have dominated grain trading for a century," reported a net profit of \$6.68 billion for the fiscal year ending in May 2022, 15 resulting in its "the most it earned annually in its 157-year history."
+As the Washington Post reported, "That's a 35% increase from the previous fiscal year, which had also been a record."
+The previous year's record was a 63% increase in profits.
 Presumably not coincidentally, "Cargill broke with a more than two-decade tradition of transparency in 2020 and stopped releasing its results publicly."

 As a result of this pandemic windfall, which was supplemented by the profits made arising from Russia's attack on Ukraine and other supply shocks, three more members of the Cargill family joined "the ranks of the 500 richest people."
 These three joined two other Cargill family members already on the list.
-Cargill "is expected to report record profits this year, outstripping 2021's record breaking \$5bn profit."